 When it comes to the wine bar, few cities do it better than Melbourne.
 From inner city laneways to suburban shopping strips, we’ve got every cosy corner covered.
 Just add food.

 Image credit: Tessa Kelly.

 Owner Con Christopoulos specialises in creating unique, pitch-perfect settings for his empire of venues, and City Wine Shop is the exemplar of the Italian wine bar-slash-food pit stop.
 With pale green tiles, shelves of covetable vino (to enjoy in-house for a corkage fee, or at home) and a smashable by-the-glass selection, it’s a paean to all the good things in life.

 159 Spring Street

 The saloon-like Russell Street digs of Carlton’s Town Mouse crew has been kicking goals since it opened a smidge over a year ago.
-From a natural-leaning wine selection that will convert even die-hard cynics, to a wood oven and grill making dishes of rare beauty (rainbow trout with purslane and horseradish, we’re looking at you) Embla puts together a killer package.
+From a natural-leaning wine selection that will convert even die-hard cynics, to a wood oven and grill making dishes of rare beauty Embla puts together a killer package.

 122 Russell Street

-A golden oldie at 22 years of age, Punch Lane delivers on booze (the list is as deep and wide as Port Phillip Bay) and food (the one-page menu makes everything count, from charcuterie to venison tartare and a twice-baked gruyere soufflé).
+A golden oldie at 22 years of age, Punch Lane delivers on booze (the list is as deep and wide as Port Phillip Bay) and food (the one-page menu makes everything count, from oysters to ceviche and a free range chicken roasted with white truffle bread sauce).
 But above all, this old timer has oodles of Euro-leaning style.

 43 Little Bourke Street